 Stefan Riedel, M.D., Ph.D., D(ABMM), FCAP

-Dr. Riedel is the Associate Medical Director of the Clinical Microbiology Laboratories at Beth Israel Deaconess Medical Center in Boston, MA.
-From 2007 to 2016, Dr. Riedel was the Director of the Clinical Pathology Laboratories at Johns Hopkins Bayview Medical Center; concomitantly, he held an appointment as Assistant Professor in Pathology (2007-2014) and Associate Professor in Pathology (2014-2016) at The Johns Hopkins University, School of Medicine.
-From 2015-2016, he also held an appointment as Associate Professor of Molecular Microbiology and Immunology at the Johns Hopkins Bloomberg School of Public Health.
-He currently maintains an appointment as Adjunct Associate Professor in Pathology and Medicine at The Johns Hopkins University, School of Medicine.
+Dr. Riedel is the Associate Medical Director of the Clinical Microbiology Laboratories at Beth Israel Deaconess Medical Center in Boston, MA, and he holds the academic rank of Associate Professor of Pathology at Harvard Medical School.
+From 2007 to 2016, Dr. Riedel was the Director of the Clinical Pathology Laboratories at Johns Hopkins Bayview Medical Center, with concomitant appointments as Assistant Professor of Pathology (2007-2014) and Associate Professor of Pathology (2014-2016) at The Johns Hopkins University, School of Medicine.
+From 2015-2016, he also held a secondary appointment as Associate Professor of Molecular Microbiology and Immunology at the Johns Hopkins Bloomberg School of Public Health.
+He currently maintains appointments as an Adjunct Associate Professor of Pathology and Medicine at The Johns Hopkins University, School of Medicine.

 Dr. Riedel’s research is focused on the diagnosis and management of sepsis as well as emerging antimicrobial resistance in gram-negative bacteria, including Neisseria gonorrhoeae, Enterobacteriacea, and non-fermentative bacteria such as Acinetobacter and Pseudomonas.
 He is particularly interested in surveillance programs for antimicrobial resistance, to enhance the understanding of emergence of antimicrobial resistance as well as the development of interventions to decrease the spread of resistance.